abrahami/sustainable-high-quality-wikis/README.md

 # sustainable-high-quality-wikis

-This repository contains the code that supports the academic paper titled *"A Test of Time: Predicting the Sustainable Success of Online Collaboration in Wikipedia"*
+This repository contains the code that supports the academic paper titled **"A Test of Time: Predicting the Sustainable Success of Online Collaboration in Wikipedia"**

 The paper is currently under review.
 Citations to the published paper will be shared here in the future.

 The abstract of the paper is as follows:<br/>
-This paper discusses the sustainable success of online collaborations in Wikipedia.
-It explores key factors such as...
 >The Internet has significantly expanded the potential for global collaboration, allowing millions of users to contribute to collective projects like Wikipedia.
 While prior work has assessed the success of online >collaborations, most approaches are time-agnostic, evaluating success without considering its longevity.
 >Research on the factors that ensure the long-term preservation of high-quality standards in online collaboration is scarce.
 >In this study, we address this gap.
 We propose a novel metric, ‘Sustainable Success’, which measures the ability of collaborative efforts to maintain their quality over time.